r00ta/blogging-maas/content/guides/uninstall/_index.md

 weight = 99
 +++

-Some instructions on how to completely remove MAAS and all its data.
+Some instructions on how to completely remove MAAS and all its data (including the database).

 ### Snap